 information

 In the narrower sense meant here: A structured set of symbols compiled by some actor who knows to resolve the meaning of the symbols and intended as a message to other actors supposed to be able to resolve the meaning of the symbols in the same way.
 It could be as general as texts, but also graphics and in particular data.
-By resolving the symbols, an actor may turn information into knowledge according to his trust in it.
+By resolving the symbols, an actor may turn information into knowledge according to her or his trust in it.

 information structure